 Once people visit your website, the website needs to win the conversion, which might be signing up for your e-Newsletter, submitting an online enquiry, completing a purchase or another important action.

-Which means that if you’re running AdWords ads you’ve spent money getting people to your website but you aren’t getting a return on your advertising investment.
+Lack of conversions means that if you’re running AdWords ads you’ve spent money getting people to your website but you aren’t getting a return on your advertising investment.

 What makes a website bad?